techservicesillinois/elmr/README.md

 ### Configuring Tomcat in conf/server.xml

 See [Apache Tomcat 9 Configuration Reference, The Server Component](https://tomcat.apache.org/tomcat-9.0-doc/config/server.html) for details on editing this file.
 It should be very minimal and contain an [AJP connector](https://tomcat.apache.org/tomcat-9.0-doc/config/ajp.html) on port 8009 (if available, you can use other ports if needed).
-By default, an HTTP connector on port 8080 and AJP connector on port 8009 are configured.
-Remove the HTTP connector for production installations.
+By default, an AJP connector on port 8009 is configured.

 ### Setting JAVA_HOME in bin/setenv.sh